mbclause/Multi-Threaded-Fizzbuzz-Program/README.md

 This is a program that impliments the popular "Fizz buzz" game using POSIX threads written in C++.

 The wrapper code in "p_thread_wrappers.cpp/h" was written by our professor, Kennyt Avery.
-The majority of the code is mine.
+The majority of the rest of the code is mine.

 fizzbuzz.cpp: